NYSCP Multi-Agency Child Exploitation (MACE) and Contextual Safeguarding Level 1 - North Yorkshire

 The MAST may also make recommendations regarding whether the child should be referred into the National Referral Mechanism (NRM) if there is a suspicion that the child has been trafficked or is subject to Modern Slavery.
 They may also make recommendations about referrals to third sector support provisions for the young person and/or their families/carers.

 If during the course of this discussion, there are any specific contextual safeguarding concerns that link the child or young person to any locations that may present a risk of harm, any individuals or groups who may pose a risk by exploitation, these themes will be sent to the MACE Level 2 Co-ordinator for multi-agency problem solving through the Locality MACE Level 2 meeting.
-Further information about the structure of the MACE Level 2 Locality meetings can be found here.
 Full details of the MACE Level 1 processes can also be found in the MACE Practice Guidance at www.safeguardingchildren.co.uk/professionals/practice-guidance

 How are cases referred into the MACE Level 1?

-All concerns should be initially be sent through as a Safeguarding referral to Children and Families using the safeguarding referral form which you can access here.
+All concerns should be initially be sent through as a Safeguarding referral to Children and Families using the Universal referral form which you can access here.

 Image